Canon 1200D vs Sony A77 II

 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

 So what is the bottom line?
 Which of the two cameras – the Canon 1200D or the Sony A77 II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 1200D: